 - Of the six (half-year) courses required, one (half-year) course can also be a core course in a student’s program, if applicable.

-- Either a thesis or design course can count for up to two elective in Requirement #5 IF the thesis or design course is strongly related to artificial intelligence.
+- Either a thesis or capstone design course can count for up to two elective in Requirement #5 if the project is strongly related to artificial intelligence.
 This requires approval from the Director of the minor.

 - Arts & Science courses listed may be considered eligible electives for students taking the minor, subject to the student meeting any prerequisite requirements.
 Students must also seek the approval of their home program to ensure that they meet their degree requirements.
 In situations where these courses don't meet those of their home program, students can elect to take these as extra courses.